stacpolly

 set NCores=`cat /proc/cpuinfo | grep processor | wc -l`

-Requesting a particular node
+Requesting a specific node

 On occassion, you may want to have a job placed on a particular node.
 For example, you already have a dataset on a local drive.